 Great Palace Mosaic Museum

-Great Palace Mosaic Museum Entrance Fee and Visiting Hours
+Great Palace Mosaic Museum Entry Fee and Visiting Hours

 In order to understand to where Great Palace’s history dates back, we need to have a look at the Roman Empire era.
 Byzantium, an autonomous Ancient Greek colony between 638 BC -195 AD, was seized by the Romans.